 What is EMDR therapy?

-Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapy approach originally developed to alleviate the distress associated with traumatic memories.
-EMDR has been extensively researched and proven to be effective for treating trauma and other mental health issues.
-EMDR does not require talking about distressing issues.
+I conduct EMDR, or Eye Movement Desensitization and Reprocessing, via telehealth using tapping (see below).
+EMDR is a psychotherapy approach originally developed to alleviate the distress associated with traumatic memories.
+It has been extensively researched and proven to be effective for treating trauma and other mental health issues.

 How does EMDR work?